brown-cs132-s13/labs/security/README.md

 `"<h1>Search for <script>/* up to no good here */</script></h1>"`

+The attacker has now included Javascript on the search page!

-XSS is prevented by carefully controlling the outputs of your application with escaping where it's appropriate. *It's important to note that you should not try to escape HTML on your own -- use a templating language which handles this automatically.* (There are many subtle edge cases.)
+XSS is prevented by carefully controlling the outputs of your application with [escaping](http://en.wikipedia.org/wiki/HTML#Character_and_entity_references) where it's appropriate. *It's important to note that you should not try to escape HTML on your own -- use a templating language which handles this automatically.* (There are many subtle edge cases.)

 #### CSRF